 The US Federal Aviation Authority (FAA) and the European Aviation Safety Agency (EASA) approved the operational landing credit for 20 commercial and business aircraft models equipped with systems based on Opgal's EVS cameras.
 This allows pilots to continue their landing approach to a reduced height, if they can see the approach lights and runway environment using the EVS infrared view.

 Winner of the 2003 Robert J. Collier award, the Gulfstream G550 is the first civil aviation aircraft to be equipped with Opgal’s EVS camera.
-Opgal-based EVS is now installed in many Gulfstream aircrafts, including the new Gulfstream G650 where it's installed as a standard feature.
+Opgal-based EVS is now installed in many Gulfstream aircrafts, including the Gulfstream G650 where it's installed as a standard feature and the new G500 & G600 that will offer the 3rd generation EVS-SP as well.
 Opgal's EVS cameras are also used by the Federal Express fleet on various aircraft models and are installed by Jetcraft on retrofit airplanes.

 Deployed in over a 1400 airplanes, Opgal-based EVS systems facilitate precision approaches and safe landings in reduced visibility conditions including thick fog, smog, heavy rain, and snow.
 Day or night, EVS significantly improves flight safety and situational awareness, both in the air and on active taxiways and runways.